 Clinical pharmacist with the U.S. Department of Veterans Affairs Western New York Healthcare System, Jennifer Schroeck, warns that these side effects may cause more and more prescriptions to become necessary.
 Basically, other pills could be prescribed to ease the effects of sleeping medication, and still more medication may be necessary if more symptoms develop as a result.

-Unfortunately, older sleepers seem to be particularly prone to insomnia, for a wide range of reasons including medication side effects, chronic pain, and health issues.
+Older people sleep less due to reasons including medication side effects, chronic pain, and health issues.
+This greater likelihood for insomnia may prompt them to seek out sleeping pills.
 However, many experts caution long-term use, often classified as treatment lasting 28 days or more.

 To learn more about the best beds available for those suffering from insomnia, check out our helpful guide.
 Older sleepers can use our guide for senior-friendly mattresses to find a bed that suits their needs.